ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Property:  from

-Value:  the domain portion of the visible From: header field
+Value:  the domain portion of the RFC5322.From header field

 Status:  active